aldrinbrillante/GD-Space-Wars-Pygame/README.md

 # GD-Space-Wars-Pygame
- Space Wars - OOP Design Challenge
+ **Project: Space Wars - OOP Design Challenge**

  ## Description:
  You are the lone survivor of your rebellion space fleet protecting your planet X.

  Survive as long as you can against all enemies that approach you, and don't let them reach the bottom of your screen!

  Use ***WASD*** or the ***ARROW KEYS*** to move your last ship!

     - Hold both directional keys to use your turbo!

 Keep tabs on your health bar and your life count!

-Good luck!
+Good luck, Space Cadet!

 ## For this project, these are the following requirements: